South Carolina v. Baker

 South Carolina v.
 Baker, 485 U.S. 505 (1988), was a United States Supreme Court case in which the Court ruled that section 310(b)(1) of the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA) does not violate the Tenth Amendment to the United States Constitution.

 Background

 TEFRA continued the federal tax exemption for state bond interest as long as the bond is registered, with each seller and buyer being recorded for audit purposes.
 Anonymous bearer bonds, which often were used in money laundering, were no longer exempt, however.
 South Carolina sued to have the federal tax advantage restored for all their bonds.

 Decision

-The Court also ruled that a nondiscriminatory federal tax on the interest earned on state bonds does not violate the intergovernmental tax immunity doctrine, which permitted the federal taxation of interest income on bonds issued by state governments in the United States.
+The US Supreme Court also ruled that a nondiscriminatory federal tax on the interest earned on state bonds does not violate the intergovernmental tax immunity doctrine, which permitted the federal taxation of interest income on bonds issued by state governments in the United States.
 The Supreme Court stated that the contrary decision of the Court in the case of Pollock v.
 Farmers' Loan & Trust Co.
 (1895) had been "effectively overruled by subsequent case law."